 Baker, E. L., Barton, P. E., Darling-Hammond, L., Haertel, E., Ladd, H. F., Linn, R. L., Ravitch, D., Rothstein, R., Shavelson, R. J., & Shepard, L. A. (2010).
 Problems with the use of student test scores to evaluate teachers.
 Washington, D.C.: Economic Policy Institute.
 Retrieved from http://www.epi.org/publications/entry/bp278

 Baker, B. D., Oluwole, J. O., & Green, P. C. (2013).
-The legal consequences of mandating high stakes decisions based on low quality information: Teacher evaluation in the Race-to the-Top era.
+The legal consequences of mandating high stakes decisions based on low quality information: Teacher evaluation in the race-to the-top era.
 Education Policy Analysis Archives, 21(5), 1–71.
 Retrieved from http://epaa.asu.edu/ojs/article/view/1298

 Ballou, D. (2012).
-Review of “The long-term impacts of teachers: Teacher value-added and student outcomes in adulthood.” \[Review of the report The long-term impacts of teachers: Teacher value-added and student outcomes in adulthood, by R. Chetty, J Friedman, & J. Rockoff.
+NEPC review of the report The long-term impacts of teachers: Teacher value-added and student outcomes in adulthood, by R. Chetty, J Friedman, & J. Rockoff.
 Boulder, CO: National Education Policy Center.
 Retrieved from http://nepc.colorado.edu/thinktank/review-long-term-impacts.

 Berliner, D. C. (2014).
 Exogenous variables and value-added assessments: A fatal flaw.
 Teachers College Record, 116(1).
 Retrieved from http://www.tcrecord.org/content.asp?contentid=17293

-Briggs, D. & Domingue, B. (2011).
+Briggs, D., & Domingue, B. (2011).
 Due diligence and the evaluation of teachers: A review of the value-added analysis underlying the effectiveness rankings of Los Angeles Unified School District Teachers by the Los Angeles Times.
 Boulder, CO: National Education Policy Center.
 Retrieved from http://nepc.colorado.edu/publication/due-diligence

 Collins, C., & Amrein-Beardsley, A. (2014).
 Putting growth and value-added models on the map: A national overview.
 Teachers College Record, 16(1).
 Retrieved from: http://www.tcrecord.org/Content.asp?ContentId=17291

 Corcoran, S. P. (2010).
 Can teachers be evaluated by their students’ test scores?
 Should they be?
 The use of value-added measures of teacher effectiveness in policy and practice.
 Providence, RI: Annenberg Institute for School Reform.
-Retrieved from http://annenberginstitute.org/publication/can-teachers-be-evaluated-their-students%E2%80%99-test-scores-should-they-be-use-value-added-mea

 Darling-Hammond, L. (2010).
-Too unreliable.
+Value-added assessment is too unreliable to be useful.
 The New York Times.
 Retrieved from http://www.nytimes.com/roomfordebate/2010/09/06/assessing-a-teachers-value/value-added-assessment-is-too-unreliable-to-be-useful

 Darling-Hammond, L., Amrein-Beardsley, A., Haertel, E., & Rothstein, J. (2012).
 Evaluating teacher evaluation.
 Phi Delta Kappan, 93(6), 8-15.
 Retrieved from http://www.kappanmagazine.org/content/93/6/8.full.pdf+html